The Cultch (Vancouver, BC)

 Infinity is a play infused with theoretical physics, classical music, the seeming impossibility of love, and the idea that what time offers us is more than we realize.
 It has been crafted with close input from world-renowned physicist Lee Smolin, and internationally-acclaimed composer Njo Kong Kie.

-The result is a surprising, shocking, very funny and, we hope, revelatory new play about love, sex, and math…
+The result is a surprising, shocking, very funny and revelatory play about love, sex, and math…

 Photography by Cylla von Tiedemann